If looking like The Hulk, Wolverine, or Batman is your primary goal, then a training program with a bodybuilding focus is what you need.

 Beginner Bodybuilding Program Q&A

-A beginner bodybuilder needs to eat enough calories to support muscle growth, carbs to support high training quality, and protein intake should be around 1 g per pound of body weight (or 1 g per cm of height, if you carry a lot of body fat).
+A beginner bodybuilder needs to eat enough calories to support muscle growth, carbs to support high training quality, and protein intake should be around 1 g per pound of body weight (or 1 g per cm of height if you carry a lot of body fat).

 If your training progress has stalled, make sure you are following intelligent progression rules.
-Be sure to not train to failure all the time (keep to the first set RPEs to manage fatigue).
-If you are already doing that then you’ll find the solution in the following three articles:
+Be sure not to train to failure all the time.
+Keep to the first set RPEs to manage fatigue.
+If you are already doing that, then you’ll find the solution in the following three articles:

 • How to Break Training Plateaus